 Fitness Professionals Being Negative About the Fitness Industry is Bringing Down the Fitness Industry

-I don’t think it is the Shake Weight that is the problem, but us.
+I don’t think the Shake Weight is the problem, but us.

-When fitness professionals go out there and blast other aspects of the fitness industry it fragments the whole fitness industry.
-It shows the industry is in chaos and confuses the consumer on what can help them reach their health and fitness goals.
+When fitness professionals go out there and blast other aspects of the fitness industry, it fragments the whole fitness industry.
+It shows the industry is in chaos and confuses consumers about what can help them reach their health and fitness goals.

 The negative energy and talk repel customers away.
-Who wants to be in a negative chaotic environment like the fitness industry?
+Who wants to be in a negatively chaotic environment like the fitness industry?

 Diversity of Fitness Will Be Our Success or Failure